Long-Billed Dowitcher

 Life Cycle

-The female long-billed dowitcher usually lays 4 eggs in a grass or leaf-lined nest on the ground.
-Both the male and female incubate the eggs.
+The female long-billed dowitcher usually lays four eggs in a nest on the ground, lined with grass or leaves.
+Both the male and the female help keep the eggs warm.

-The female starts incubating the eggs while the male chases off intruders.
-Later, the male takes over and incubates the eggs up until the time they hatch three weeks after being laid.
-He then takes care of the chicks until they fledge.
+At first, the female sits on the eggs while the male protects the nest from intruders.
+Later, the male takes over incubating the eggs until they hatch, about three weeks after being laid.
+After hatching, the male cares for the chicks until they fledge (develop flight feathers).

 The oldest recorded long-billed dowitcher was at least 8 years, 4 months old.